Something That Will Not Let Go

 Lester just looked over his glass at her and took a couple of sips.
 “Alright.
-I’m gonna get my gun and go hunting.
-You want squirrel or rabbit.
-I’m guessing at your size, your gonna need five of ’em just for yourself.”
+I’m gonna go hunting.
+You want boomer or rabbit?”

-“Can you get some milk and something to eat from the market?” she asked.
+“Can you get some milk and cereal from the grocery?” she asked.

 “You got any money?” he spat back at her, “’cause I don’t.
-The sonofbitch at the feed store fired me and the government check don’t go far.”
+The sonofabitch at the feed store fired me and the government check don’t go far.”

 “I got some money, a little bit.
-I can go to the store for milk and some other stuff after you come back.”
+I can go to the store for milk and some other stuff after you git back.”

 After his old truck rumbled and backfired down the long driveway, June started in on what she could only think of of a monstrous task.
 Just starting with the living room, she picked up three paper bags full of trash, old papers, used bottles, cigarette butts and a few sticky things she didn’t care to identify.
 There were dirty plates underneath piles of fast-food wrappers that must have been sitting there for months.

-Opening up all the windows did help reduce the stench a bit and she took all the dishes into the kitchen and washed them in all the lukewarm water she could coax out of the faucet.
-She was surprised to see he actually had dish soap and a sponge, neither of which looked particularly well-used.
+Opening up all the windows did help clear the staleness in the air a bit.
+She gathered the dishes into the kitchen and washed them in all the lukewarm water she could coax out of the faucet.
+She was surprised to see he actually did have dish soap and a sponge, neither of which looked particularly well-used.

-Mostly, this squalor didn’t really bother her that much.
-She and the bastard weren’t much better in the squat they had for the last few months.
-But somehow, taking care of the old man seemed like the right thing to do, if only to rub his nose in it, that she had somehow escaped his life and lived a better one.
+Mostly, this squalor didn’t really bother her much.
+She and the bastard hadn’t lived much better in the squat they slept in for the last few months.
+But somehow, taking care of the old man seemed like the right thing to do, if only to rub his nose in the idea that she had somehow escaped his life and lived a better one.
 She didn’t believe it herself but maybe he would.

 Then she went upstairs to the second floor.
-Her Momma’s sick room was just the way it was when she left 17 years ago except for 17 years worth of new dust and rot.
-Nothing had been moved, nothing had been cleaned in the 25 years since her mother died.
+Her Momma’s sick room was just the way it was when she left 17 years ago except for 17 years of new dust and rot.
+Nothing had been moved, nothing had been cleaned, in the nearly 25 years since her mother died.
 This didn’t surprise her much either.
 Her father never went into that room after her mother went to the hospital.
-When Poppa wanted her, Junie, he took her into his own room or down in the room in the basement.

-The bathroom was a mess, with half cleaned piss and puke on the floor and walls, pretty much the same as she remembered it but for the first time, she got down on her hands and knees and cleaned it until it didn’t stink.
-She wouldn’t say it was clean but it was a hell of a lot better than it was.
+The bathroom was a mess, with half-cleaned piss and puke on the floor and walls, pretty much the same as she remembered it.
+But for the first time in her own life, she got down on her hands and knees and cleaned it until it didn’t stink.
+She wouldn’t say it was clean but it was a hell of a lot better than it had been.

-After he got back with his catch, she took the truck to make a trip down to the Piggly Wiggly, and it felt surreal going back in there again.
-Nothing had really changed except that couple of the girls she had gone to high school with were now the women at the cash registers and the boys were now the men stocking shelves.
-Fortunately, but nobody seemed to recognize her.
-It took most of her sparse share of money to buy milk, cereal, rice, some apples and a few other staples like coffee, sugar and cigarettes.
+After Lester got back with his catch, she took the truck and made the trip down to the Piggly Wiggly.
+It felt surreal going back in there again—nothing had really changed except that a couple of the girls she had gone to high school with were now the women at the cash registers and the boys from school were now the men stocking shelves.
+Fortunately, nobody seemed to recognize her.
+It took most of her sparse remaining cash to buy milk, cereal, rice, some apples and a few other staples like coffee, sugar and cigarettes.

 She had to hand it to her father, he always came home with game.
-Between rabbit, some rice and a few shots of her Poppa’s whiskey, she has something in her stomach that seemed to ease the lingering withdrawal a little bit.
+Between freshly butchered rabbit, some rice and a few shots of her Poppa’s whiskey, she finally had something in her stomach that seemed to ease the lingering withdrawal a little bit.

 When she got there, Mari was sitting on the edge of her bed, her legs dangling over and swinging back and forth.